AhmedNassar7/Function-Plotter/README.md

 # Function Plotter

-This Python GUI application allows users to plot arbitrary functions using PySide2 and Matplotlib.
+## Description

+This is a simple function plotter that allows users to input a mathematical function of x, and plots the function over a specified range of x values.
+The GUI is built using PySide2, and the plotting is done using Matplotlib.

 ## Requirements